openshift/cluster-kube-descheduler-operator/README.md

-# cluster-kube-descheduler-operator
+# Kube Descheduler Operator

-An operator to run descheduler on OpenShift
+Run the descheduler in your OpenShift cluster to move pods based on specific strategies.

 To deploy the operator: